 What kind of limits do you have on repository/file/upload size?

-We do enforce the following limits to prevent Bitbucket Cloud use in a way that consumes a disproportionate amount of system resources (CPU’s, memory, disk space, bandwidth, etc.) or that would adversely impact the performance or operation of Bitbucket Cloud for other Bitbucket users.
-Outside of the enforced limits this page contains some general "good neighbor" suggestions for using Bitbucket.
+We enforce the following limits to prevent Bitbucket Cloud use in a way that consumes a disproportionate amount of system resources or that would adversely impact the performance or operation of Bitbucket Cloud for other users.
+In addition to the enforced limits, this page contains some general "good neighbor" suggestions for using Bitbucket.

-- Soft limit 1 GB: We will notify you by email and with a notification bar in Bitbucket Cloud.
+- Soft limit 1 GB: You will be notified by email and via a notification bar in Bitbucket Cloud.

-- Hard limit 2 GB: We will disable your ability to push to the repository.
+- Hard limit 2 GB: Your ability to push to the repository will be disabled.
 You will be notified by email and with a notification bar in Bitbucket Cloud.

 See the following table for more information about repository size and other system limits.
 To find the size of your repository, see Finding your repository size.